eciuperc/Snake/README.md

 # Snake
-Here is a snake game I made using a free C++ library named SFML, with which you can create a window and display anything you want on it
+Here is a snake game I made using a free C++ library named SFML, which we can use to draw things into the screen, to create video games for example.
+You can find more informations about SFML here https://www.sfml-dev.org/.

-The commands are very simple:
+The commands for playing are very simple:
 - Z,Q,S,D to move the Snake
 - P to pause the game
 - X to quit the game